 “Dear Sire,” said Bernard with great trepidation, “I bear news that is not fair.
 Thy coffee maker still does not work!
 I fear we shall have to throw it out and get another!”

-“Get another coffee maker!” said the king, his voice loud and forceful.
+“Get another coffee maker!” bellowed the king.
 “But I don’t want another coffee maker!
 It is my favourite!
 I want my coffee maker fixed, for it is the fairest in the land!
 Fix thee back to the kitchen and attend to the problem!”

 “But, but…” stammered Bernard.